jibrelnetwork/jibrel-contracts-jsapi/README.md

   * rpcport: RPC port of Ethereum node to connect on
   * to: Address of the transaction receiver
   * value: Transaction value
-  * gasLimit: (optional) Gas limit for the transaction
   * data: (optional) Transaction data
   * ssl: (optional) Defines using of ssl for connection or not